In many ways, New Jersey is the birthplace of recorded sound.

 What’s due by the end of this module?

 Over the course of the next four weeks, you’ll submit several different compositions that you created to various digital spaces that I will gradually introduce you to.
-These include:
+To get a look at these, check out the module rubric.

 Required texts and materials